Johanna Budwig

 Johanna Budwig (1908 – 2003) was a German biochemist, alternative cancer treatment advocate and writer.
 Budwig was a pharmacist and held doctorate degrees in physics and chemistry.
 Based on her research on fatty acids she developed a lacto-vegetarian diet that she believed was useful in the treatment of cancer.
-There is no evidence that this or other "anti-cancer" diets are effective, and the Budwig diet may be actively harmful.
+There is no clinical evidence that the Budwig diet is effective, and it may cause adverse effects.

 Biography

 Budwig was born in Essen and at the age of 16 joined the Kaiserswerth Deaconess Institute.
 She studied pharmacy in Königsberg and Münster where she met her mentor Prof. Hans Kaufmann the founder of the German Institute for Fat Research.
 She worked under Kaufmann as a research assistant and completed her doctorate in 1939.

 While working as a researcher at the German Federal Health Office she noted many cancer drugs being evaluated in the 1950s contained sulphydryl groups.
 Budwig believed sulphydryl compounds were important to cellular metabolism and cellular respiration.
 Budwig researched the theory that a low oxygen environment would develop in the absence of sulphydryl groups and/or fatty acid partners that would encourage the proliferation of cancerous cells.
 With Kaufmann she developed paper chromatography techniques to identify and quantify fatty acids.
 Budwig used these techniques to compare the fatty acid profiles of sick and healthy individuals.
 In 1950, Budwig and Kaufmann presented their findings at the International Fat Congress on "New approaches in fat analysis".
 She argued that highly heated and chemically modified fats found primarily in margarine were dangerous to human health.
 In 1951, Budwig was chief expert for pharmaceuticals and fats in the Federal Institute for Fat Research but resigned over controversy due to her critical statements about trans fatty acids.

-Bugwig came to the conclusion that industrial processed fats were a strain on health and caused cardiovascular disease and cancer, whilst polyunsaturated fatty acids were protective.
+Budwig came to the conclusion that industrial processed fats were a strain on health and caused cardiovascular disease and cancer, whilst polyunsaturated fatty acids were protective.
 She argued that linseed oil which contains alpha-Linolenic acid, an essential omega-3 fatty acid and sulphur proteins in the form of low-fat quark or cottage cheese are a great importance in the diet.
 She became known for her "Budwig Creme", for which linseed oil, milk and low-fat quark are stirred together until no oil is left.

-Bugwig died in Freudenstadt in 2003 at the age of 94 as a result of a femoral neck fracture.
+Budwig died in Freudenstadt in 2003 at the age of 94 as a result of a femoral neck fracture.